-With a lens as great as the only-2-year-old f/4L IS in its lineup, the 16-35 f/2.8L III, lacking IS and costing considerably more.
+With a lens as great as the only-2-year-older f/4L IS in its lineup, the 16-35 f/2.8L III arrived, lacking IS and costing considerably more.
 However, one thing that the f/4L IS does not have is that f/2.8 aperture.
 Image stabilization does not stop subject motion and an f/4 aperture cannot create the same background blur that an f/2.8 aperture can.
-And, there are many times when these features are very important.
+And, there are many times when these features are important.

 As expected for a member of Canon's L-Series, the 16-35 f/2.8 L III is built for professional use and this lens will bring home critical imagery from the world's biggest events.

 As I said in the 16-35 f/4L IS review, a just-over-2x focal length range is not going to get much attention from the marketing department.
 This is not a superzoom lens, but this range is average compared to other full frame lenses sharing these ultra-wide angles of view.
 And, most importantly, the focal lengths contained here are extremely useful.
 Although a general purpose lens may get more use, a 16-35mm lens will often be the number 2 or 3 most-used lens in a kit.

 In general, the wider the angle of view being used, the more challenging it is to compose a great image.
 A telephoto lens makes composing an image relatively easy as narrow angles of view include less background and that background can be more easily blurred into obscurity.
 A wide angle of view, especially 16mm in this lens, takes in a big scene and allows unique perspectives with more background showing – and that background is less-easily blurred away.
 This means that more careful attention must be paid to the composition.
 The award of a well-composed ultra-wide angle image is worth all of the effort required to get it.
 I love wide angle lenses.
 I love the wide angle challenge and I especially love the wide angle results.